yandex-cloud/docs/en/_includes/datalens/internal/dash/common.md

 Parameters listed in an alias are synced by value, meaning that the value will always be the same for all parameters and it will be updated simultaneously.

 For example:
-* selector А sets the `car` parameter
+* selector A sets the `car` parameter
 * selector B sets the `machine` parameter
 * a chart accepts the `machine` parameter

 Only the chart and selector B are linked by default.
 If you set an alias like `["car", "machine"]`, the `car` and `machine` parameters will be synced.
-In this case, if selector A updates the `car` parameter, the chart and selector В will get the `machine` parameter equal to the `car` parameter.
+In this case, if selector A updates the `car` parameter, the chart and selector B will get the `machine` parameter equal to the `car` parameter.
-Likewise, if selector B updates the `machine` parameter, the chart will get the `machine` parameter and selector А will get the `car` parameter whose value is equal to the `machine` parameter.
+Likewise, if selector B updates the `machine` parameter, the chart will get the `machine` parameter and selector A will get the `car` parameter whose value is equal to the `machine` parameter.

 **Note**: Currently, `aliases` must only have a single `default` property where aliases will be listed.